Asphalt Milling Calculator – Accurate Tons, Yards & Coverage Estimates

 Q: How much does asphalt milling weigh per cubic yard?

 A: Coverage depends on depth.
-A common rule of thumb is about 80–100 sq ft per ton at a 2-inch compacted depth.
-Use the coverage table above or calculate your exact project size.
+A common rule of thumb is about 80–100 sq ft per ton at a 2-inch compacted depth, around 55–65 sq ft at 3 inches, and about 40–50 sq ft at 4 inches.

 A: RAP density varies by moisture, gradation, and compaction.
-This calculator uses 140 lb/ft³ for compacted millings (≈ 1.89 tons/yd³) and 120 lb/ft³ for loose millings as a practical baseline.
+This calculator uses 140 lb/ft³ for compacted millings (about 1.89 tons/yd³) and 120 lb/ft³ for loose millings as a practical baseline.

 A: Many residential driveways use 2–3 inches compacted for light traffic.
 For heavier vehicles, 4–6 inches may be appropriate depending on base strength and drainage.